philhartmanonic/slackAnon/README.md

 # slackAnon
-A Heroku service to post anonymously to Slack.
+This is almost entirely the code from anonymous-slack here: https://github.com/recursionpharma/anonymous-slack A Heroku service to post anonymously to Slack.
 Your post shows up under the guise of a random animal: `an anonymous aardvark says: [your message]`.

 As a slack administrator: